CloudContactAI/CCAI.NET/README.md

 ## Features

 - Send SMS messages to single or multiple recipients
+- Send MMS messages with images
+- Upload images to S3 with signed URLs
 - Variable substitution in messages
 - Async/await support
 - Progress tracking